rsksmart/devportal-1.0/README.md

   - `git diff ./webinars/calendar.ical`
   - Data corruption is usually most obvious when looking the JSON file
   - Common things to look out for:
-    - When the any fields in an existing event are updated, but `version` and `lastModified` are not
+    - When the fields in an existing event are updated, but `version` and `lastModified` are not
     - When `id` for a field has changed
     - Off-by-one alignment -